mikaelpatel/Cosa-Domotica/README.md

 This Cosa library is a framework for Home Automation (Domotica) with cheap RF433 transmitter and receiver modules.

-Domotica supports the following messages with sensor data:
+Domotica supports the following message:
 * [Info String] (./RF433/DomoticaInfo)
 * [Analog Pin] (./RF433/DomoticaAnalogPin)
 * [Digital Pin] (./RF433/DomoticaDigitalPin)